kiln/example-template-babel-circle/README.md

-# Sample Flourish template: responsive-circle
+# Sample Flourish template: babel-circle

-A template based on [example-template-circle](/kiln/example-template-circle) that makes the radius setting optional, as a test of the new optional number settings feature.
+A template based on [example-template-circle](/kiln/example-template-circle) that uses Babel to transpile the source code, as a demonstration of one possible way to use Babel in a Flourish template.